MikeDengfei/mikedengfei.github.io/_pages/about.md

   - /about.html
 ---

-Gradute student in
+Gradute student in<br>
-School of Computer
+School of Computer<br>
 National University of Denfence Technology

 About Me
 ======
-Graduated from Sun Yat-sen University, currently I'm a graduate student at [School of Computer](https://www.nudt.edu.cn/xysz/index.htm) in [National University of Denfence Technology](https://www.nudt.edu.cn/).
+Graduated from Sun Yat-sen University, currently I'm a graduate student at [School of Computer](https://www.nudt.edu.cn/xysz/index.htm) in [National University of Denfence Technology](https://www.nudt.edu.cn/). <br>
 I major in High Performance Computing and Parallel Computing.